NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 * Technologies which should be replaced.
 * Areas with insufficient, inefficient or ineffective testing.

+### 3. Reliability and operability

+Examples include:
+* Automated build and deployment pipelines.
+* Monitoring dashboards.
+* Automated alerts.
+* Application logs.
+* Automated security testing.

 ## Prioritising

-Select changes which will have the most impact for the effort required.
+Select items which will have the most impact for the effort required.
 If you have many potential options, you will want to prioritise them.
 One option is to score how much each will move the [metrics](#measurement) that matter to you &mdash; its _value_.
 You can then use [Weighted Shortest Job First](https://blackswanfarming.com/wsjf-weighted-shortest-job-first/) prioritisation, selecting items with the highest ratio of
 ```
 (value + urgency) / effort
 ```